 Tell the Tax Credit Office as soon as possible to make sure you get paid the right amount of tax credits.

-Education must be full-time (at least an average of 12 hours a week supervised study and or course-related work experience) and can include:
+Education must be full-time (more than an average of 12 hours a week supervised study or course-related work experience) and can include:

 - A levels or similar, eg Pre-U, or the International Baccalaureate